erifejams/WebDev-assignment/README.md

 # WebDev-assignment
-This is my first website for my web development module project
+This is my first website for my web development module assignment